AbdulRahmanAlHamali/flutter_typeahead/README.md

   - `minCharsForSuggestions`: You can return an empty list from `suggestionsCallback` instead.
   - `animationStart`: You can use the animation in the builder and map it to customise this.
   - `autoFlipListDirection`: This is now always true.
 You can use the list builder to disable this behavior.
+  - `getImmediateSuggestions`: You can use the `debounceDuration` to achieve the same effect.

 ### From 2.x to 3.x